Crowd Sensing and Living Lab Outdoor Experimentation Made Easy: Smart Agora in Action: Use Cases

 \subsection{Decentralized sensing of transport sustainability}

-Beyond the persistence of collected data in the Smart Agora database for offline analysis, the integration of DIAS to Smart Agora provides decentralized real-time data analytics capabilities~\cite{Pournaras2020}.
+Beyond the persistence of collected data in the Smart Agora database for offline analysis, the integration of DIAS to Smart Agora provides \recolortext{capabilities for decentralized real-time data analytics}~\cite{Pournaras2020}.
 In particular, collective measurements (summation, average, max, min, count, etc.) can be made and updated in real-time based on the most recent shared data of participants localized at points of interest.
 When participants depart from a point of interest, automated rollback operations are performed to preserve accurate estimations using exclusively localized participants.
 These novel calculations are performed in an interactive and cooperative fashion by participants' devices and without the involvement of any centralized third party.
-DIAS implements the distributed communication protocol and a memory system for efficient localized data management, see earlier work for technical details~\cite{Pournaras2017,Pournaras202}.
+DIAS implements the distributed communication protocol and a memory system for efficient localized data management, see earlier work for technical details~\cite{Pournaras2017,Pournaras2020}.

-To demonstrate this progressive capability, a complex field test is conducted in Zurich with 6 test users to assess the sustainability of transport usage ~\cite{Pournaras202}.
-The participants choose the preferred transport mean to reach two points of interest using a simplified linear model of sustainability: 0. \emph{Car}, 1. \emph{Bus}, 2. \emph{Train}, 3. \emph{Tram}, 4. \emph{Bike}, 5. \emph{Walking}.
-The participants' crowd sensing tasks are configured with a different localization radius to stretch the number of required updates for accurate estimations.
-The mean sustainability is updated in real-time as participants are localized and choose their preferred transport mean, see the video at `Software Accessibility'.
+To demonstrate this progressive capability, a complex field test was conducted in Zurich with 6 test users to assess the sustainability of transport usage ~\cite{Pournaras2020}.
+The participants choose the preferred transport mean to reach two points of interest using a simplified linear model of sustainability: 0. \emph{Car}, 1. \emph{Bus}, 2. \emph{Train}, 3. \emph{Tram}, 4. \emph{Bike}, 5. \emph{Walking}. \recolortext{The mean sustainability is updated in real-time as participants arrive and depart from the points of interest, where they choose their preferred transport mean, see the video at `Software Accessibility'.
 The observed estimations of transport sustainability approximate well the actual sustainability values.
-This confirms the efficiency of Smart Agora to carry out decentralized real-time collective measurements.
+This confirms the efficiency of Smart Agora to carry out decentralized real-time collective measurements.}